ttoino/feup-aed/README.md

 # FEUP-AED

-Exercises from the AED course unit at FEUP.
+Weekly exercises from the AED course unit at FEUP.

 Exercise descriptions not provided.
 Unit tests provided.